hall-lab/svtools/Tutorial.md

 | sed 's/PR...=[0-9\.e,-]*\(;\)\{0,1\}\(\t\)\{0,1\}/\2/g' - \
 > gt/NA12877.vcf"
 ```
-You will need to repeat the `svtools genotype` command above for the other two samples (NA12878,NA12879) as well.
+You will need to repeat the `svtools genotype` command above for the other two samples (NA12878, NA12879) as well.

-### Use `svtools copynumber` to create per-sample copy number annotations based on CNVnator histograms
+### Use `svtools copynumber` to create per-sample copynumber annotations based on CNVnator histograms
 #### Prepare environment for CNVnator
-CNVnator require the ROOT package to function.
+CNVnator requires the ROOT package to function.
 This file must be sourced before running CNVnator.
 ```
 source /gsc/pkg/root/root/bin/thisroot.sh
 ```
 #### Make an uncompressed copy
+This will be used to create the coordinate file in the next step.
 ```
 zcat merged.no_EBV.vcf.gz > merged.no_EBV.vcf
 ```